yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/multi-zone/eks/helm-chart.md

 ### Create a storage class

-We need to make sure to specify `WaitForFirstConsumer` mode for the volumeBindingMode so that volumes will be provisioned according to pods' zone affinities.
+We need to specify `WaitForFirstConsumer` mode for the volumeBindingMode so that volumes will be provisioned according to pods' zone affinities.

 Copy the contents below to a file named `storage.yaml`.